Guyon-J/IoCAT/README.md

 | Iohexol clearance | $$Cl = Dose / AUC$$ |
 | Brochner-Mortensen correction | $$GFR = (Cl \times 0.990778) - (0.001218 \times Cl^2)$$ |
 | Normalized Cl | $$GFR_n = GFR / BSA * 1.73$$ |

+#### Displaying results

+The main advantage of this application is that it enables you to visualize both the linear regression and the residuals, making it easier to identify outliers.
+In addition, using data from the literature, it is possible to visualize the patient’s status based on their age and expected GFR, as well as to evaluate their kidney function.

 ## Author